Deep Template-based Object Instance Detection: Introduction

-In this work, we explore the case of training a \emph{generic} instance detector, where 3D models of the specific objects are only available at test time.
-This is akin to a line of work which has received less attention recently, that of template matching.
+This paper is akin to a line of work which has received somewhat less attention recently, that of template matching.
 These techniques scan the image over a dense set of sub-windows and compare each of them with a template representing the object.
 A canonical example is Linemod~\cite{hinterstoisser2011multimodal}, which detects a 3D object by treating several views of the object as templates, and by efficiently searching for matches over the image.
-While very efficient, traditional template matching techniques are typically quite brittle, especially under occlusion, and yield relatively large amounts of false positives.
+While very efficient, traditional template matching techniques can be quite brittle, especially under occlusion, and yield large amounts of false positives.

 In this paper, we revive this line of work and propose a novel instance detection method.
-Using a philosophy akin to meta-learning~\cite{vinyals2016matching}, our method uses a large-scale 3D object dataset and a rendering pipeline to learn a versatile template representation.
-At test time, our approach takes as input a textured 3D model of a novel, unseen object and is able to detect it from a single RGB image immediately, without any additional training (fig.~\ref{fig:onecol}).
+Using a philosophy sharing resemblance to meta-learning~\cite{vinyals2016matching}, our method uses a large-scale 3D object dataset and a rendering pipeline to learn a versatile template representation.
+At test time, our approach takes as input multiple viewpoints of any object and detects it from a single RGB image immediately, without any additional training (fig.~\ref{fig:teaser}).